Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 Well, it isn't hard.
 Unless you're also required to store those calculations and notes in the cloud to be shared and interact with other systems and users when the app comes online.
 These are still relatively trivial examples, but it's easy to see how creating an app that works offline, and is capable of sharing data when online, becomes more difficult as its feature count increases.

 I've worked on a couple of these mobile apps and helped develop a number of different solutions to address these problems.
 I'll discuss these architectures below.
-The first three architectures are designed to work on top of REST backend services.
-The fourth architecture is a more novel design that requires a different kind of data model and backend architecture.
+The first two architectures are designed to work on top of REST backend services.
+The third architecture is a more novel design that requires a different kind of data model and backend architecture.

 ## Request Driven - Traditional Online